sifrimlab/Probedesign/README.md

 # Probedesign
 Explain here how to get this from docker with conda environment

-To run ```snakemake --snakefile snakemake_probedesign``` For aditional snakemake command line specifications such as cores and threads check _https://snakemake.readthedocs.io/en/stable/executing/cli.html_
+To run the pipeline run command ```snakemake --snakefile snakemake_probedesign``` For aditional snakemake command line specifications such as cores and threads check _https://snakemake.readthedocs.io/en/stable/executing/cli.html_.
 In ```inputs/transcriptfile``` add the transcript id versions of interest -> Add these transcripts to ```Inputs/barcodes_merfish``` as well.
 Download reference transcripts __"ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_37/gencode.v37.transcripts.fa.gz"__ and add them to the Inputs folder
 The filtering requirements and probe requirements can be changed  ```config.yaml``` as well as filenames and file outputs.